meltano/meltano/docs/src/_getting-started/part2.md

 ```
 </div>
 <br />
 The container will need a few seconds to initialize.
-You can test the connection with your favourite SQL tool using connection data:
+You can test the connection with your favorite SQL tool using connection data:
 - host: localhost
 - port: 5432
 - database: postgres